-In the summer we love the feeling of eating outside amongst nature.
+In the summer, we love the feeling of eating outside amongst nature.
 It doesn’t have to change in the winter!
-You can enjoy your meals outside on a clear and dry sunny winter day in your backyard or even at lunchtime when at the office try it even with your morning or afternoon coffee and it will give a nice energetic boost for the day – as long as your dressed for it, the cold is harmless and is actually quite refreshing!
+You can enjoy your meals outside on a clear and dry sunny winter day in your backyard or even at lunchtime when at the office try it also with your morning or afternoon coffee and it will give a nice energetic boost for the day – as long as your dressed for it, the cold is harmless and is actually quite refreshing!

 Indulge in outdoor Yoga

 Yoga can indeed help you beat the winter blues, but have you tried it outside in the winter months?
-Try dressing up in a few extra layers and practicing outdoors – it is definitely a great way to change your routine, expose yourself more to the outdoors and practice in a new environment.
+Try dressing up in a few extra layers and practicing outdoors – it is a great way to change your routine, expose yourself more to the outdoors and practice in a new environment.

 Take your bike instead of the car

 Some of us lucky to live in a region where there has been very little snowfall this winter.
-As such cycling is still a great way to get exercise and commute around town.
+As such, cycling is still a great way to get exercise and commute around town.
 Dress warmly and safely and make sure your bicycle is ready for winter conditions!

-Try Ice Skating !
+Try Ice Skating!

-It’s a great way to use your lower body muscles and everyone enjoys it!
+It’s a great way to use your lower body muscles, and everyone enjoys it!
 If you don’t know how you can always take lessons at a local arena or community center!